RSWAIN1486/real-estate-voice-ai-fe/README.md

 ## Project Overview

-This project converts a restaurant voice agent into a real estate property search application.
-It uses a voice-powered AI assistant to help users search for properties across multiple locations and with various criteria.
+This project provides a real estate property search application with a voice-powered AI assistant to help users search for properties across multiple locations and with various criteria.

 The frontend is built using React, TypeScript, and Material-UI.
 The voice agent functionality is powered by Ultravox.
-Property search is now handled by the agent's pretrained knowledge (no external property search tool or RAG).
+Property search is handled by the agent's pretrained knowledge (no external property search tool or RAG).

 ## Key Features